arturictus/db-compare-rs/README.md

 - **by_id_excluding_replica_updated_ats** [default if no job list is supplied]

-  _it tries to compare grouping by id if the table has the id column_

   1. Gets replica `updated_at` `id` after cutoff.
   2. Gets max number `id` from the master.
   3. Compares rows by id excluding ids in the step 1 list.
   4. Stops if `by-id-sample-size` arg is reached.

 - **by_id**

-  _it tries to compare grouping by id if the table has the id column_

   1. Gets max number `id` from the master.
   2. Compares rows grouped by id.